Showing posts with label Arts and Cultural Heritage. Show all posts

 New opportunities

-We've seen people who have lost a living; have missed some chances and opportunities for the past year.
+We've seen people who have lost their livelihoods and missed some chances and opportunities over the past year.

 Some may have struggled a lot in business, career, and life.
-It also caused our fears, frustrations, and anger.
-It made us express all kinds of emotions.
-It had caused inconvenience and a downgrade in the quality of living at some point.
+This has also caused our fears, frustrations, and anger.
+It has made us express all kinds of emotions.
+It has caused inconvenience and a downgrade in the quality of living at some point.

-This year 2021, is about new opportunities that await us.
-The missed one is just a moment of pause; to stop for a while; to re-calibrate, and be ready to stand up again.
+This year, 2021, is about new opportunities that await us.
+The missed one is just a moment of pause, stopping for a while, re-calibrating, and being ready to stand up again.

-This year 2021, is about an opportunity to be together as a family again.
-To be reunited and to recall how we've started it all.
+This year, 2021, is about an opportunity to be together as a family again, to be reunited, and to recall how we started it all.

-When we're somewhat lost, our family will always be there to guide and light our path.
-They're there on our knocked down and cheer us on our way up.
+When we're lost, our family guides and lights our path.
+They're there to pick us up when we're down and cheer us on our way up.
+Their support is our strength, and it's what keeps us going.

 A new dream